A Tale of N Cones: on HW Brane Systems

-We note that \eqref{HiggsScheme:3cones} turns out to be true for all values of $n\geq2$ as well, if we set all other nodes in the Hasse diagram to $0$.
+\paragraph{Generic 3 Cone case.} We note that \eqref{HiggsScheme:3cones} turns out to be true for all values of $n\geq2$ as well, if we set all other nodes in the Hasse diagram to $0$.
 As an example, consider the case $n=3$.
 The Hasse diagram is given by

 and the Higgs scheme reads as follows: